ringcentral/engage-digital-messaging-android/ChatCustomization.md

 Attributes < drawable />
 ----
 ### Toolbar Navigation Icon drawable
-Specify a drawable to use for the navigation icon of the toolbar(ChatActiviy only)
+Specify a drawable to use for the navigation icon of the toolbar(ChatActivity only)

 Xml attribute name: dimelo\_navigation\_icon